stephenvisser/aspnet-mvc-intro/content/index.md

 ###Unit Testing
 ASP.NET MVC has support for dependency injection and also allows developers to plug in alternative implementations throughout.
 This design allows us to mock out dependencies and apply a unit testing strategy throughout.
 As an example, even controller dependencies can be mocked, allowing us to fully test our code through each layer.

+We've found that a TDD approach works great while building MVC apps, and tools like [ncrunch](http://www.ncrunch.net/) are great at encouraging that workflow.

 [unit testing in mvc apps](http://msdn.microsoft.com/en-us/magazine/dd942838.aspx#id0420003)

 ###Single Page Apps (SPAs)